iratefun/developer_infobase/development/projects.md

 A project name should be a lowercase, underscore separated, name.

-## Project Suffixes
+## Project Type Suffixes

-A project suffix should always be a project type classification.
+A project type suffix should always be a project type classification.

 * __util
 * __lib